These are the main types of professionals you can expect to work with throughout your surrogacy journey.

 Fertility insurance experts

 You will be working incredibly closely with your team of experts, it’s important that you feel comfortable with your professionals.
 Make sure to speak with several before making a decision.
-And see our founding member page for a listing of agencies and clinics with a long track record of working with gay, bi and trans men.
+And see our founding member page for a listing of agencies and IVF Centers with a long track record of working with gay, bi and trans men.

 Experts interviewed for this article: